Interface Python with pkg-config

 If pkg-config is not on the path, raises EnvironmentError.

 The pkgconfig module is licensed under the MIT license.

-Bug fix releases released on December 1st and 2nd 2016.
+Bug fix release released on December 1st 2016.

 Include the data folder in the distribution in order to run tests

 Potential break: switch from result set to list

 Expose –list-all query